-All facility users must acquire the necessary codes by emailing the Dean's Office Assistant at deansoffice@psr.edu (name or student I.D. must be included in the request)
+All facility users must submit a request by emailing the Dean's Office at deansoffice@psr.edu (name or student I.D. must be included in the request)

 - All users must read the "Accountability Covenant" indicating agreements to NOT SHARE the codes with others. - Users are asked to ensure that the facility door has closed completely upon leaving the building. - Computer Lab Basic Guidelines are below.
 Since we don't have a paid staff to guard the space, please help enforce the rules below by reminding those who are using the computer lab about the rules.